 For this study, 68 type II diabetic participants received lignan supplements (360 mg/day) or placebo for 12 weeks.
 Subjects then underwent an 8-week washout period before receiving placebo.
 Glycemic control was modestly affected by lignan supplementation; however, there was no change in fasting glucose and insulin levels, insulin resistance, and blood lipid concentrations.
 Because the influence of lignan on glycemic control was modest, more studies are needed.

-In this study, 46 postmenopausal women were received a placebo, soy (25 g soy flour), or flaxseed (25 g ground flaxseed) muffin for 16 weeks.
+In this study, 46 postmenopausal women received a placebo, soy (25 g soy flour), or flaxseed (25 g ground flaxseed) muffins for 16 weeks.
 Blood and 24-hour urine samples were checked for estrogen metabolites, serum hormones, and biochemical markers of bone metabolism.
 Results showed that the urinary concentrations of 2-hydroxyestrone, but not of 16alpha-hydroxyestrone increased significantly in the flaxseed group.
-But there was no effect on the biochemical markers of bone metabolism.
+There was no effect on the biochemical markers of bone metabolism.